-The corporate income tax is an important revenue source for the state, representing 10.7% of total General Fund revenue collections in FY 2023, the highest level of corporate income tax revenue ever collected in a single fiscal year.
+The corporate income tax is an important revenue source for the state, representing 10.4% of total General Fund revenue collections in FY 2024.
 A portion of corporate income tax collections (along with individual income tax collections) is shared with incorporated cities and towns within the state.